Petrol Diesel Price Today Know The Price Of Oil In Your City – Petrol-Diesel Price Today

 Know the latest prices of metros

-Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 100.21 while diesel is getting Rs 89.53 per liter.
-On the other hand, talking about Mumbai, the price of petrol here is Rs 106.25 and the price of diesel is Rs 97.09 per liter.
-Petrol in Chennai is being sold at Rs 101.06 per liter and diesel at Rs 94.06 per litre.
-Petrol in Kolkata is Rs 100.23 per liter and diesel is Rs 92.50 per litre.
+Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 100.56 while diesel is getting Rs 89.62 per liter.
+On the other hand, in Mumbai, the price of petrol here is Rs 106.59 and the price of diesel is Rs 97.18 per liter.
+Petrol in Chennai is being sold at Rs 101.37 per liter and diesel at Rs 94.15 per litre.
+Petrol in Kolkata is Rs 100.62 per liter and diesel is Rs 92.65 per liter.

-Also read: Gold and Silver Price Today: Gold is still cheaper by Rs 9000 from all time high, silver becomes expensive
+read this also: SBI account holders beware of new OTP scam, hackers in China can empty bank account

 |name of the city